 Carlo Gavazzi is committed to the principles of good corporate governance.
-The Group shows responsibility in dealing with the interests of its various stakeholders, which include shareholders, employees, customers and the public.
+The Carlo Gavazzi Group shows responsibility in dealing with the interests of its various stakeholders, which include shareholders, employees, customers and the public.
 Sound corporate governance principles help to consolidate and strengthen trust in the Group.

-The following representations made by Carlo Gavazzi Holding AG (the "Company") with its subsidiaries, together Carlo Gavazzi Group (the "Group"), are in accordance with the Directive on Information relating to Corporate Governance (DCG) as resolved by the Regulatory Board of the SIX Swiss Exchange on October 29, 2008, applicable as of July 1, 2009.
+The following representations made by Carlo Gavazzi Holding AG (the "Company", together with its subsidiaries "Carlo Gavazzi Group" or the "Group"), are in accordance with the Directive on Information relating to Corporate Governance (DCG) of SIX Exchange Regulation dated September 1, 2014, updated as of April 1, 2016.
 To the extent not applicable or not material, information required by the directive is not mentioned.
-The representations also take into account the Commentary on the Corporate Governance Directive, last updated on September 20, 2007, as well as the SIX Exchange Regulation Communiqué No. 2/2013 of August 26, 2013.
+The representations also take into account the Commentary on the Corporate Governance Directive, last updated as of September 20, 2007.
 The information is set out in the order required by the DCG, with subsections being summarized to the extent possible.
 Carlo Gavazzi Group's financial statements comply with IFRS reporting standards, and in certain sections readers are referred to the financial statements and notes in this annual report.